ICT specialists in employment

 Further Eurostat information

-- ICT specialists by level of education (isoc_sks_itspe)
+- Employed ICT specialists by educational attainment level (isoc_sks_itspe)

 Methodology / Metadata

-- ICT specialists in the labour force (ESMS metadata file - isoc_sks_esms)
+- ICT specialists in employment (ESMS metadata file — isoc_skslf_esms)

 Source data for tables and figures (MS Excel)

 - Digital Agenda for Europe